oromedialab/zf2-lazy-form/README.md

 When an element is defined using `addFormElement()` by default empty input filters are injected, you don't have to worry about defining input filters separately.
 To be precise you never define input filters in form again, instead you define it in the config file and reuse it across forms and elements, we'll see an example of this below

-#### Reusable Validators, Filters, Attrbutes & Options
+#### Configurable Validators, Filters, Attrbutes & Options
-Define validators, filters, attributes and options in config file and reuse it across forms and elements. the syntax is same as what you use in zend-form
+Define validators, filters, attributes and options in config file to reuse it across forms and elements. the syntax is same as what you use in zend-form

 ```php
 return [